NHERI-SimCenter/GroundMotionUtilities/SimulateIM/Readme.md

 ## Example 1
 ### Single simulation of spatially-correlated response spectra for a grid of sites in SF Bay Area
-In this example, the ground motion is simulated for a grid of sites in SF Bay Area (using outputs from example 2 in [EQScenario documentation](../EQScenario/Readme.md)).
+In this example, the ground motion is simulated for a grid of sites in SF Bay Area (using outputs from example 2 in [EQHazard documentation](../EQHazard/Readme.md)).
 The input file is as follows:

 ```json
 {